LossyDragon/Rocket-Plugin-Jail-Time/README.md

 /jail set <cell>				 | creates a cell at callers location /jail unset <cell>				 | deletes the cell
-/jail list cells				 | show the list of created cells /jail add <player> <time> <cell> | add a player to <cell> for <time> seconds (if a <cell> is not defined, it will choose a random one; if <time> is not defined it will use default config time)
+/jail list cells				 | show the list of created cells /jail list players				 | show the list of arrested players /jail add <player> <time> <cell> | add a player to <cell> for <time> seconds (if a <cell> is not defined, it will choose a random one; if <time> is not defined it will use default config time)
-/jail remove <player>			 | remove a player from jail /jail list players				 | show the list of arrested players /jail teleport <cell>			 | teleport caller to cell
+/jail remove <player>			 | remove a player from jail /jail t <cell>				     | teleport caller to cell

 ## Available Permissions
 Permission | Action